 Take action according to detailed information indicated by errmsg.
 For details, see the description of stat(2).

-ERROR: sfcmount: 0017: special: Character device can not be specified as mount p oint.
-Please specify block device owable number or mount points has been exceeded
+ERROR: sfcmount: 0017: special: Character device can not be specified as mount point.
+Please specify block device

 The character special file was specified.